Browse by Course

 An important new book by Quintan Wiktorowicz...makes clear that the Salafists operate like a cult....Wiktorowicz researched his book by embedding himself with al-Muhajiroun, an extremist Salafist group based in London.
 He found that the group preyed on disoriented young Muslims — not poor or oppressed themselves but confused and looking for meaning.

-; Review Of Higher Education
+; The Review of Higher Education

 Wiktorowicz's study makes several important contributions.
 In addition to illuminating certain psychological aspects of the radicalization process and tactics used by extremist groups, it pinpoints missed opportunities by British moderates.
 This book is a must-read for anybody interested in radicalization in the West and how to counter it.